-- Face Monster Turn: After the Limper being captured, the Lady turned her into a Taken and putted her in the Limper's place.
+- Face–Monster Turn: After the Limper was captured, the Lady turned Whisper into a Taken and put her in Limper's place.
 Croaker observed her transformation and it was horrible to watch.

 - The Strategist: She was a military genius that apparently managed to outsmart Soulcatcher of all people.
 When she became a Taken, the East is conquered in months.

 - Token Evil Teammate: Though most of the Circle weren´t pure goodness, Soulcatcher claimed that her heart was 'black as night', perhaps meaning that she was no much better than the Taken.